CosmWasm/cw-plus/packages/cw721/README.md

 # CW721 Spec: Non Fungible Tokens

-CW721 is a specification for fungible tokens based on CosmWasm.
+CW721 is a specification for non-fungible tokens based on CosmWasm.
 The name and design is based on Ethereum's ERC721 standard, with some enhancements.
 The types in here can be imported by contracts that wish to implement this  spec, or by contracts that call